Andreas430/Tetris/README.md

-This study attempts to crack the game of Tetris using model-free Deep Reinforcement Learning and compares the performance of value-based methods against policy-based methods.
+<p align="justify">This study attempts to crack the game of Tetris using model-free Deep Reinforcement Learning
+and compares the performance of value-based methods against policy-based methods.
 In this project, we define perfecting the game of Tetris as clearing simultaneously as many lines are possible.
 The main algorithms used are Deep Q-Networks, DQN, and Proximal Policy